litepresence/extinction-event/WHITEPAPER/manualSIGNINGwhitepaper.md

 litepresence2019

-I'm about to break down some crypto hocus pocus to you, focus!
+I'm about to break down some crypto hocus pocus, so focus!

 :D